Has Zoom singlehandedly killed the sick day?

 But is there a dark undertone to our new love of these Online Meeting Platforms?

-We once would see employees guilted and pressured into coming into work if they were ill because we couldn’t have them work from home.
+We once would see employees guilted and pressured into coming to work if they were ill because we couldn’t have them work from home.
 But now… they can work from anywhere! *insert evil laugh here*

 “You’re sick you say?
 Well work from home.
-Heck, work from bed!”
+Heck, work from bed!

-So, this raises the question; if you once pressured or guilted people into coming into work when ill, are you now pressuring your team to work from home when ill?
+So, this raises the question; if you once pressured or guilted people into coming to work when ill, are you now pressuring your team to work from home when ill?
 I mean they can work from home.
 They can access everything remotely.
 So there isn’t any logistical excuse to not work.

 And this is the dark side of remote working and related platforms.